KonnorGreen/PirateTreasure/README.md

 # PirateTreasure
-Solution to coding problem of pirate treasure count.
+This is the solution to the coding challenge of the pirate treasure count.